SERCOS III: Sercos Energy Profile

-In operation, the control reads out parameters of each Sercos Energy component via the Sercos III network, receiving status information and detailed consumption values.
+In operation, the control reads out the parameters of each Sercos Energy component via the Sercos III network, receiving status information and detailed consumption values.
 Depending on the situation (e.g., scheduled or unscheduled breaks, machine components not needed in the current production process) standardized commands can be issued by the control to switch connected components (drives, I/O, sensors) into energy-saving conditions, up to complete shut-down, reducing their energy consumption.

 The profile considers energy-saving conditions for predictable breaks such as lunch periods and plant holidays.
-At pre-defined times, Sercos Energy components are brought into a standstill condition in order to save energy.
+At pre-defined times, Sercos Energy components are brought into a standstill condition to save energy.
 Shortly before the end of the interruption, Sercos Energy provides for the re-initialization of components in stand-by condition, to make them available again.

 Sercos Energy provides mechanisms for unintended breaks caused by machine errors and missing parts.
 In these situations, target components can be carefully brought into energy-saving modes while errors are being fixed or during a wait for new parts.

-By using intelligent controls, axes and components that are unneeded in ongoing production processes can be switched off and/or target completion times can be adjusted, while still achieving full productivity.
+By using intelligent controls, axes, and components that are unneeded in ongoing production processes can be switched off, and/or target completion times can be adjusted, while still achieving full productivity.

 Sercos Encoder Profile

-The function specific Encoder Profile ensures that encoders from different manufacturers can be utilized in Sercos applications without compatibility problems.
+The function-specific Encoder Profile ensures that encoders from different manufacturers can be utilized in Sercos applications without compatibility problems.
 Supported encoder functions are defined, and their use with other devices, e.g., controls, is specified.
 Both stand-alone encoders and hybrid devices with encoders are supported.

 Sercos and OPC UA

 The OPC Foundation and Sercos International developed an OPC UA companion specification which describes the mapping of Sercos to OPC UA.
 This makes the functions and parameters of Sercos III devices available to OPC UA, independent of any vendor.
-This simplifies communication between machine automation devices and higher level supervisory systems.
+This simplifies communication between machine automation devices and higher-level supervisory systems.

 The multi-protocol capabilities of Sercos III allow various implementation options.
-The OPC UA server functionality can be implemented into a machine control or directly into a Sercos field device, such as a drive, sensor or I/O module.
+The OPC UA server functionality can be implemented into machine control or directly into a Sercos field device, such as a drive, sensor, or I/O module.
 An OPC client can also be integrated into a Sercos controller.

 An OPC client and OPC UA server can communicate with each other even when Sercos real-time communication is not active, because the Sercos transmission process does not require tunneling.

 Sercos and IO-Link

-I/O Link is a digital interface for connection of sensors and actuators to higher level automation busses, such as Sercos III.
+I/O Link is a digital interface for the connection of sensors and actuators to higher-level automation busses, such as Sercos III.
 An IO-Link master can be either a stand-alone slave or part of a modular slave device.
 An IO-Link-to-Sercos mapping guide is available to assist manufacturers in integrating IO-Link into a Sercos III network.
 An IO-Link development board with an IO-Link master and a Sercos III slave interface is available.